The projective Fra\"{\i}ss\'{e} limit of the family of all connected finite graphs with confluent epimorphisms: Introduction

-A major and somewhat surprising result of the article is that the continuum $|\mathbb G|$ is not homogeneous, which we accomplish in Section \ref{nine}.
+Since the \F limit of finite graphs with monotone bonding maps is the Menger universal curve, see \cite{Menger}, which is homogeneous, the question arises if the same is true with confluent maps.
+Understanding solenoids that can be embedded in the \F limit leads to a major and somewhat surprising result of the article, that the continuum $|\mathbb G|$ is not homogeneous, which we accomplish in Section \ref{nine}.
 Rogers \cite{Rogers} proved that each homogeneous, hereditarily indecomposable curve (i.e. continuum of dimension 1) is tree-like.
 Note that we cannot apply his theorem since $|\mathbb G|$ is not hereditarily indecomposable.
-Interestingly, it turns out that $|\mathbb G|$ is indecomposable and hereditarily unicoherent.
+To accomplish the non-homogeneity, we show that some points of $|\mathbb G|$ belong to a solenoid and others do not.
+In particular, we show: